MikyM0use/OLED-scanner/README.md

 When many people need to use video channels over 5.8ghz the interferences become a problem, and it's useful to have a simple indication of what channel is the one with less "problems".
-Actually, problems are due not only to the superposition of two or more transmitters, but also to the harmonics of the transmission frequency or the distance between the tx.
+Actually, problems are due not only to the superposition of two or more transmitters, but also to the harmonics of the transmission frequency or the distance between the TXs.

 The goal of this project is to develop a simple "scanner" that measures the RSSI (Received Signal Strength Intensity) of each 5.8ghz channel (I'm referring to the commonly used FPV channels).
 This way it's possible to know what channel is free to use and what channel is used by someone else.
 All you need is:

-* An RX5808 SPI-modified module (any RC305 receiver can be modified as well) * An Arduino (I used a PRO mini)
+* An RX5808 SPI-modified module (any RC305 receiver can be modified as well)
+* An Arduino (I used a PRO mini)
 * A cheap OLED 0.96'' display to show the informations
 * some electronic components